 Sugar ants move when the weather changes.
 When it gets hot, when it gets cold, when a storm is coming, all of these changes cause colonies to move.
 Sometimes they move into your house, especially when it is getting cold.
 So, it should be no surprise that ants suddenly appear when it starts to get a little chilly outside.
-But you might not really care why you have them, what you really need to know is how you can “not” have them.
+But you might not care why you have them; what you need to know is how you can “not” have them.

 A customer called us yesterday in distress because her house was covered in sugar ants.
-We talked for awhile and I was able to pinpoint the reason.
+We talked for a while, and I was able to pinpoint the reason.
 She said that they started in the kitchen, so she went out and bought some Ortho Home Defense spray from the store and started spraying them.
-Within about a week, they came back and they also started showing up in the bathroom.
+Within about a week, they came back, and they also started showing up in the bathroom.
 Soon, they popped up in a bedroom and then in the living room.
 They were spreading!
-At this point she decided to call us and get some advice.
+At this point, she decided to call us and get some advice.

 So, what do you do when you have ants?

-Well, you could obviously call us.
-But, if you are just looking to do it yourself, be sure not to use anything in a spray bottle or aerosol can because it will probably not work*.
-If you really want to do it your self, I would recommend only using baits and try reading this article before you start.
+Well, you could call us.
+But, if you are looking to do it yourself, be sure not to use anything in a spray bottle or aerosol can because it will probably not work*.
+If you want to do it your self, I would recommend only using baits and try reading this article before you start.
 This will give you the best chance to get rid of them on your own and at the very least, will not make the problem any worse.